kzr8/moe-junyuanpri/_parents-portal/Road Safety of Students.md

 ##### 1.1 Please refer to the letter dated 1 March 2021 on ‘Road Safety of Students’ [(ANNEX A)](/files/annex%20a%20_letter%20to%20parents_road%20safety.pdf)

 ##### 1.2 Policies for vehicles coming into and exiting schools during dry days and rainy days.
 Vehicular movement within the school is restricted during assembly and dismissal periods.
-The school’s car park lots are strictly for season parking holders only.
-Parents are not allowed to park their vehicles in the school’s parking lots.
-Visitors such as MOE personnel on official business are allowed to park in the designated parking lots for visitors.
+The school’s car park lots are strictly for season parking holders only. <u>Parents are not allowed to park their vehicles in the school’s parking lots.</u> Visitors such as MOE personnel on official business are allowed to park in the designated parking lots for visitors.
 Security guards are deployed as traffic marshals to direct cars coming into schools to drop off students in the morning before school. <br>
 Motorists are to adhere to the 15 km/hr speed limit in the school premises.
 All motorists are reminded to slow down when entering or leaving school  The School Zone  requires motorists to drive at a reduced speed limit of 40km/h helps to create a safer road environment for all road users.

 The following measures are implemented to restrict vehicular movements: <br>